 Fear of public speaking is one of the most common phobias that people have.
 Unless you’re an experienced presenter, it’s easy to let your nerves about presenting get the better of you.
-If you’re someone who feels slightly panicked at the thought of speaking to a room of people, use our tips and tricks to combat that fear and deliver a successful presentation.
+If you’re someone who feels slightly panicked at the thought of speaking to a room of people, use our tips and tricks to combat that fear, improve your presentation skills and deliver a successful presentation.

 1. Understand the brief and follow it